Skip to content

 • • Recommend the correct next step

-• • Connect marketing behavior to sales conversations
+• • Connect search behavior to customer follow-up

-• • Feed future dashboard and CRM workflows
+• • Use the report as a foundation for future dashboard and CRM workflows

 Privacy & Data Handling